RaspberryPiFoundation/weather-station/README.md

   i2c-dev
   rtc_pcf8523
   w1-gpio
-  w1-them
+  w1-therm
   ```

   Press `Ctrl - O` to save and `Ctrl - X` to quit nano.

-1. Enable the RTC driver and the setting of the system clock from it at boot time.
+1. Enable the RTC driver and the setting of the system clock at boot time.

   `sudo nano /etc/rc.local`